davidae/audiostream/README.md

 * It will broadcast the files to any listeners in frames of bytes and the listeners can be read as a stream via channels.

 ## What does the API _not_ do?
-* It does not implement the SHOUTcast_ or _Icecast_ protocol.
+* It does not implement the _SHOUTcast_ or _Icecast_ protocol.
-* It cannot decode or convert audio files.
-A decoder package can solve this and _ffmpeg_ can deal with converting sample rates if needed.
+* It cannot decode, convert or manipulate audio files.
+Its up to the implementor to deal with this.
+A [decoder package](https://github.com/hajimehoshi/go-mp3) can solve this and _ffmpeg_ can deal with converting sample rates if needed.

 # Example
 See how to use the audiostream together with an HTTP server in [examples/main.go](https://github.com/davidae/audiostream/blob/master/example/main.go)